 To be able top fulfil our contract obligations with you, we have to collect certain types of information to allow us to communicate with you.
 This essential contact information is obtained by your consent and stored securely for the purposes of carrying out our contract with you.
 Under the GDPR the processing of personal data is only permitted if it is done "lawfully, fairly and in a transparent manner".

 Your right to erasure under the GDPR

-Article 17 of the GDPR outlines the data subject's right to erasure, also known as the right to be forgotten.
+The GDPR outlines the data subject's right to erasure, also known as the right to be forgotten.
 It gives each data subject the right to request that a controller erase the subject's personal data.
 It also requires the controller to comply with any such request "without undue delay" as long as one of six specific legal grounds applies.
 On top of this, it states that in cases where the controller has made personal data public, the controller must reach out to any other controller who is processing the data and inform them about the request for erasure so that the appropriate steps can be taken.
-Finally, Article 17 lays out several exceptions where the right to erasure does not apply.
+Finally, the article lays out several exceptions where the right to erasure does not apply.
 These include instances when processing of data is necessary for "exercising the right of freedom of expression and information," for "compliance with a legal obligation," or for "the establishment, exercise or defence of legal claims."
 At Ambrow, we are committed to fully complying with the rules under the GDPR and will action any requests without undue delay.

 The information we collect and how we use it

 The personal details you submit via our contact page, are held and used by us for the purpose of answering your enquiry.
 For example you may be asking us for a quotation.
 We need these details to be able to process a reply.
 We also store personal details in our member area, which are kept confidential from any other members.
 These details are used for the purposes of contacting you, carrying out any contract with you and for the functionality contained within the member area.
 We do not disclose this data to any other person outside Ambrow Limited or any other company.